solana-fm/docs/docs/models/transaction.md

 ```

 ### transactionCount
-Returns number of transactions in a given time
+Returns number of transactions in a given time range

 #### ** Parameters ** :
 - from `<DateTime>`